reftel/java9-workshop-jlink/README.md

 # JLink example
-This is a minimal example of an application that can be modularized using JLink and distributed with it's own JRE containing only the required Java modules and this application.
+This is a minimal example of an application that can be modularized using JLink and distributed with its own JRE containing only the required Java modules and this application.

 ## Structure
 The maven project has two modules to emulate a real modular application.
 The `api` module contains